Data-Transparency-Task-Force/architecture-planning/README.md

 # How to contribute
 1) Click "Gitpod Ready-to-Code" badge to start up a new coding workspace.
-2) Under the Source Control: git menu select "Fork" - u should receive confirmatoin you successfully switched in the lower right cornern
+2) Under the Source Control: git menu select "Fork" - u should receive confirmatoin you successfully switched git url in the lower right cornern
 3) Make modifications
 4) `git add *`
 5) `git commit -m <DESCRIPTION_OF_WHAT_CHANGES_I_MADE>`